 Toronto Hydro is subject to the risk that its business activities may be impeded through the actions of regulatory authorities or by changes in regulation.
-There is a risk that future changes to Ontario's regulatory model, manner of regulation, and/or broader climate change and energy policy framework does not align with Toronto Hydro's business direction and could materially adversely affect Toronto Hydro's strategic goals and financial results.
+There is a risk that future changes to Ontario's electricity regulatory model, manner of regulation, and/or broader climate change and energy policy framework does not align with Toronto Hydro's business direction and could materially adversely affect Toronto Hydro's strategic goals and financial results.

-Ontario's electricity industry regulatory and other energy policy developments may affect the electricity distribution rates charged by LDC, the costs LDC is permitted to recover and the activities LDC and others may undertake.
+Ontario's electricity industry regulatory and other energy policy developments may affect the electricity distribution rates charged by LDC, the costs LDC is permitted to recover and the activities LDC and others, including those parties offering alternative or additional services to the electricity distribution grid, may undertake and how such activities are supported.
 This may in turn have a material adverse effect on the financial performance of the Corporation and/or LDC's ability to deliver effective and efficient operations and reliable service to its customers, as well as creating barriers to LDC achieving its strategic objectives.
 Among other things, there can be no assurance that:

-- the OEB will approve LDC's electricity distribution rates at levels that will permit LDC to maintain safe and reliable service to its customers and earn the allowed rate of return on the investment in the business; - the OEB will approve and permit recovery through rates of past and future expenditures incurred by LDC in providing distribution services to customers, in a timely manner or at all; - the OEB will adopt other rate-setting principles, formulae, and inputs in a manner that result in rates that properly support LDC's activities; - the regulatory instruments that are made available to LDC will be sufficient to address LDC's operations, needs and circumstances in respect of future applications for electricity distribution rates; and - the OEB, IESO or other governmental authority will not permit, enable or facilitate other parties in providing distribution services in LDC's licensed area, or permit loads within LDC's service area to become served by a means other than through LDC's electricity distribution system.
+the OEB will approve LDC's electricity distribution rates at levels that will permit LDC to maintain safe and reliable service to its customers and earn the allowed rate of return on the investment in the business:

+- the OEB will approve and permit recovery through rates of past and future expenditures incurred by LDC in providing distribution services to customers, in a timely manner or at all; - the OEB will adopt other rate-setting principles, formulae, inputs and cost recovery methodologies in a manner that result in rates that properly support LDC's activities; - the regulatory instruments that are made available to LDC will be sufficient to address LDC's operations, needs and circumstances in respect of future applications for electricity distribution rates; and - the OEB, IESO or other governmental authority will not permit, enable or facilitate other parties in providing distribution services in LDC's licensed area, or permit loads within LDC's service area to become served by a means other than through LDC's electricity distribution system.